Portable Fire Pits by HK Offroad

 - Sets up in 15-seconds

-- Skewer slits on top of pit for cooking using stainless steel skewers, or Viking swords to cook Dinosaur meat, you decide (skewers not provided)
+- Skewer slots on top of pit for cooking using stainless steel skewers, or Viking swords to cook Dinosaur meat, you decide (skewers not provided)

 - Keeps the area cleaner than stacking rocks in a round pile